FelixBetz/HugeTodoList/README.md

 ## todo

-if todoItems are deleted in localStorage/Database => UI does not refresh
+- if todoItems are deleted in localStorage/Database => UI does not refresh
+- edit modal: cancel does not work as assumend